Packing guide - Canada - North America

 Summer: Breathable fabrics, sun protection, comfortable shoes.

-If the city includes long queueing, waterfront wind, or heavy midday sun, pack for that specific friction rather than the average temperature alone.
+If the city includes long queueing, waterfront wind, or heavy midday sun, pack for those moments rather than the average temperature alone.

 Stephen Avenue in Calgary